mufeili/DiGress/README.md

 ## Download the data

-  - QM9 and Guacamol should download by themselves when you run the code.
+  - QM9 should download by themselves when you run the code.
-  - For the community and planar datasets, data can be found at https://github.com/KarolisMart/SPECTRE/tree/main/data
+  - For the community dataset, data can be found at https://github.com/KarolisMart/SPECTRE/tree/main/data